d11wtq/whittle/README.md

 ```

 Let's break this down a bit.
 As you can see, the whole thing is really just `rule` used in
 different ways.
-We also have to set the rule that we can use to describe an entire program,
+We also have to set the start rule that we can use to describe an entire
-which in this case is the `:expr` rule that can add two numbers together.
+program, which in this case is the `:expr` rule that can add two numbers together.

 There are two terminal rules (`"+"` and `:int`) and one nonterminal (`:expr`) in the above
 grammar.
 Each rule can have a block attached to it.
 The block is invoked with the result
-evaluating the blocks that are attached to each input (recursively).
-A rule with no block
+evaluating the blocks attached to each of its inputs (in a depth-first manner).
+Calling `rule`
-attached as just a shorthand way of saying "return the input verbatim", so our "+" above receives
+with no block is just a shorthand for saying "return the matched input verbatim", so our "+"
-the string "+" and returns the string "+".
-Since this is such a common use-case, Whittle offers
+above will receive the string "+" and return the string "+".
+Since this is such a common
-the shorthand.
+use-case, Whittle offers the shorthand.

 As the input string is parsed, it *must* match the start rule `:expr`.

-Whittle reads the "1",
-which matches `:int` (which casts the String "1" to the Integer 1), next the parser looks for the
-expected "+", which it gets.
-Now it looks for another `:int`, which it gets.
-Upon having
+Let's step through the parse for the above input "1+2".
+When the parser starts, it looks at
+the start rule `:expr` and decides what tokens would be valid if they were encountered.
+Since
+`:expr` starts with `:int`, the only thing that would be valid is anything matching
+`/[0-9]+/`.
+When the parser reads the "1", it recognizes it as an `:int`, puts at aside (puts
+it on the stack, in technical terms).
+Now it advances through the rule for `:expr` and
+decides the only possible valid input would be a "+", and finally the last `:int`.
+Upon
-read the sequence `:int`, `"+"`, `:int`, Whittle invokes the block for `:expr` with the arguments
+having read the sequence `:int`, "+", `:int`, our block attached to that rule is invoked to
-1, "+", 2, returning the 3 we expect.
+return a result.
+First the three inputs are passed through their respective blocks (so the
+"1" and the "2" are cast to integers, according to the rule for `:int`), then they are passed
+to the `:expr`, which adds the 1 and the 2 to make 3.
+Magic!

 ## Nonterminal rules can have more than one valid sequence